sammy-code98/Random-archive/README.md

 Digital clock project done with HTML ,CSS and Javascript

 This project brings to lime light how javascript Date function works

+## Analog Clock

+An analog clock with dark mode feature